lsst-tstn/tstn-023/index.rst

     Internals   : P674/6.10.4/de6011b/2a9a655/ddsi2/q_transmit.c/923/0/1599154849.155224251/2
     ========================================================================================

-In order to solve this issue, it required some further understanding of how DDS communication works and more study on the daemons configuration.
+In order to solve this issue, it required some further understanding of how DDS communication works and more study on the daemon configuration.
 The goal was to be able to increase the resources available for the OpenSplice daemons to handle the increased load while also reducing the load on the DDS services.

 .. _Increasing-OpenSplice-daemon-resources: